congyuluo/NameGenie/readme.txt

 Do the following configurations in common.py:

 After all of the prerequisites are met, run the following color calibrations on your monitor using OSX's digital color meter, and fill it in the file.
-This is because GenRefactor interacts with InteliJ's renaming functionalities through GUI.
+This is because NameGenie interacts with InteliJ's renaming functionalities through GUI.
 Make sure to test the colors of the following elements on your InteliJ IDE, otherwise it will not work:

 - (color_1):